L1N3-37/Linux-Zsh-Config/README.md

 ##

 ### Zshrc
-This config was originally the Kali Linux's default config for Zshell.
-Since I really liked the structure and the features Kali comes with by deafult I decided to heavily customize it to my linking.
+This configuration was originally the default Zsh setup from Kali Linux.
+I was impressed by the structure and features that Kali includes by default, so I decided to customize it extensively to suit my preferences.

 ### [Note]
-This config comes with Zsh Syntax Highlighting set up meaning you would only need to install it to get it working.
+This configuration includes Zsh Syntax Highlighting setup.
+You only need to install it to activate the functionality.

 Zsh Syntax Highlighting
 `sudo apt install zsh-syntax-highlighting`